Scouting and Guiding in mainland China: British and international Scouting in Shanghai

 The 1st Dragon Troop, formed in 1909 and registered 1910, was the earliest Scout Troop in the Far East.
 It was destined to evolve into a viable British Association of British and English speaking Scouts whose nationalities were of more than forty countries, and who were full-time residents of the "International Settlement," at Shanghai, which had been a treaty port of China since 1842.

-In 1909 a Troop of "Boy Scouts" was formed as a branch of the then existing (British) "Boys' Brigade," a precursor to Shanghai Scouting, whose members were representative of the cosmopolitan but culturally Western population of the city.
+In 1909 a Troop of "Boy Scouts" was formed as a branch of the then-existing (British) "Boys' Brigade," a precursor to Shanghai Scouting, whose members were representative of the cosmopolitan but culturally Western population of the city.

-On October 6, 1910, twenty-five boys were selected from the Boys' Brigade Scouts to form the "Shanghai Boy Scouts," independent of Headquarters, London, expressly for purpose of separation from the Boys' Brigade.
-These were boys of various nationalities including some British subjects and those of several different faiths.
+On October 6, 1910, twenty-five boys were selected from the Boys' Brigade Scouts to form the "Shanghai Boy Scouts," independent of Headquarters, London, expressly for the purpose of separation from the Boys' Brigade.
+These were boys of various nationalities, including some British subjects and those of several different faiths.

-In the spring of 1911, the Shanghai Boy Scouts finally left the Boys' Brigade, emerging as three Troops; A, B, and C. with approximately forty-two members, wearing three different scarves.
+In the spring of 1911, the Shanghai Boy Scouts finally left the Boys' Brigade, emerging as three Troops; A, B, and C. with approximately forty-two members wearing three different scarves.
 There were six Scoutmasters, the Chief Scoutmaster being G.R.
 Welch, a Briton.
 They were not registered at HQ, London and soon became an independent Association under the aegis of the Shanghai Municipal Council, the governing body of the International Settlement of Shanghai.

 Before Empire Day, 1911, a mature, independent Dragon Troop with some choir boys of the Holy Trinity Cathedral amalgamated with a number of experienced British Scouts from the Boys' Brigade, and were issued a new warrant dated May 24, 1911, as the entirely British Troop.
 Consolidation was credited to a Warranted Scoutmaster from England, H.R.
 Hertslet.
 The Trinity Cathedral Church House and compound became the 1st Shanghai Baden-Powell Group's Headquarters for the next 30 years.

 On April 12, 1912, a joint parade was held at the British Consulate Grounds in honor of Lt.
 General Sir Robert Baden-Powell, who inspected both Scout Associations during his visit to Shanghai.
 Undoubtedly all existing Scouts of the Settlement would have attended.
 Present were 35 Baden-Powell Scouts, 70 Shanghai Boy Scouts, 15 Baden-Powell Girl Scouts and combined, 11 Scoutmasters, for a total strength of 131.
 There were no Boys' Brigade Scouts present.
-It appears that Boys' Brigade had divested themselves of a Scouting program which was in keeping with some similar actions in Great Britain around that time.
+It appears that Boys' Brigade had divested themselves of a Scouting program, which was in keeping with some similar actions in Great Britain around that time.

-Soon after this memorable parade, nine senior boys left the 1st Baden-Powell Troop to continue or complete their education in England.
+Soon after this parade, nine senior boys left the 1st Baden-Powell Troop to continue or complete their education in England.
 Thus, the 1st Shanghai Troop of Baden-Powell Scouts was able to make a presence at the "Imperial Scout Exhibition" in Birmingham, July 1913, as the "Dragon Troop" of Shanghai wearing their original dark uniforms of 1909.
 (1st Baden-Powell had changed to khaki in 1911.)